-3.3.3 Participatory decision-making
+3.3.3.
+Participatory Decision-Making

 Contrary to the EIA Directive that entitles individuals to express their opinion as to the likely significance of a project, Article 6(3) does not automatically ensure public participation.
 This is left to each Member States' discretion.
 It should be noted here that this is a grey area and does not align with recent developments in international law: Member States are parties to the UNECE Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters adopted on 25 June 1998, that requires them to organise public participation for a wide array of projects and plans.

-Even when public participation is not provided for, it can be wise to provide opportunities for the wider can be wise to provide opportunities for the wider public to take part in the public debate.
+Even when public participation is not provided for, it can be wise to provide opportunities for the wider public to take part in the public debate.
 As a matter of law, there are numerous ways in which public participation could be organised (conference, consultation, public debate, public inquiry, etc.).

-In addition, public participation should be organised as early as possible, if possible at screening level.
+Moreover, public participation should be organised as early as possible, if possible at screening level.

 Finally, in most of the national legal orders, the fact that someone participates in the decision-making process reinforces his or her right to standing and therefore in challenging the authorisation that will be issued.
 Furthermore, participation enhances the correct implementation of EU law, given that the public might raise questions as to the correct implementation of the Habitats Directive.
-Moreover, when a plan or a programme is subject to an AIA, it must also be subject to an SEA, which expressly entails a participatory process.77
+Moreover, when a plan or a programme is subject to an AIA, it must also be subject to an SEA, which expressly entails a participatory process.106

-3.4 Statement of reasons
+3.3.4.
+Statement of Reasons